A Guide to Commercial Building Fire Alarm Systems

 Key Takeaways

-Navigating Georgia’s Fire Alarm Codes and Standards for New Construction
+What Are Georgia’s Fire Alarm Codes for New Construction?

 The regulatory landscape for commercial fire alarm systems in Georgia is governed by a hierarchy of codes and standards.
 At the top are national guidelines that the state has adopted, primarily the National Fire Protection Association (NFPA) codes.
 These are supplemented by state-level adoptions of the International Building Code (IBC) and International Fire Code (IFC).
 Finally, local municipalities have their own Authority Having Jurisdiction (AHJ), typically the local fire marshal, who has the final say on interpretation and enforcement.
 Building occupancy classifications, which define how the building will be used (e.g., office, retail, storage), are a major factor that dictates the specific requirements of the fire alarm system.